opsdis/aci-exporter/README.md

 - `name` the name of the metric
 - `type` the type of the metric, if not set it will default to gauge.
 If the type is a counter the metric name will be postfix with `_total`
-- `unit` a base unit like bytes, seconds etc. If defined the metrics name will be postfixed with the unit
+- `unit` a base unit like bytes, seconds etc. If defined the metrics name will have postfix with the unit
 - `help` the description text of the metrics, if not set it will default to `Missing description`

 With the following settings: